samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 Input: "JL.
 GATOT SUBROTO NO.86 BANDUNG"

 "Bandung" is ambiguous.
-As a domain fact, the name exists at multiple levels: Kota Bandung (`32.73`), Kabupaten Bandung (`32.04`), and a kecamatan Bandung in Tulungagung, Jawa Timur (`35.04.17`), which also contains a kelurahan named Bandung.
+In the Kemendagri data, the name exists at multiple levels: Kota Bandung (`32.73`), Kabupaten Bandung (`32.04`), and a kecamatan Bandung in Tulungagung, Jawa Timur (`35.04.17`), which also contains a kelurahan named Bandung.

 The current implementation resolved this input to Bandung, Bandung, Kabupaten Tulungagung, Jawa Timur 66274, **status AMBIGUOUS, confidence 0.43**.
 The formatted output shows why: "Bandung, Bandung" means the single token matched two levels at once, the kecamatan and the kelurahan, both in the wrong region.
 The scorer rewards matched levels, so one ambiguous word counted twice and inflated the score.